bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
-<summary>Describe how do you add new slaves to Jenkins</summary><br><b>
+<summary>Describe how do you add new nodes (agents) to Jenkins</summary><br><b>

-You can describe the UI way to add new slaves but better to explain how to do in a way that scales like a script or using dynamic source for slaves like one of the existing clouds.
+You can describe the UI way to add new nodes but better to explain how to do in a way that scales like a script or using dynamic source for nodes like one of the existing clouds.
 </b></details>

 <details>
-<summary>How to acquire multiple slaves for one specific build?</summary><br><b>
+<summary>How to acquire multiple nodes for one specific build?</summary><br><b>
 </b></details>

 <details>